7 Money Mistakes To Avoid In Your 50s

 1. Being Reactionary

 The biggest of money mistakes people make in their 50s is discarding the money strategy that’s been working for them for years now.

 Whatever shiny new thing is trending today isn’t likely to suddenly make you a millionaire right before your retirement.
 Be it a great new start-up (according to financial media), a money hack, or anything of the sort.

-The other side of that coin lies panic wherever you see stock market dip, economy going into recession, or financial media start blaring about crisis.
+The other side of that coin lies panic wherever you see the stock market dip, the economy going into recession, or financial media start blaring about crisis.

 2. Not Being Properly Insured

 When was the last time you reassessed your insurance?
 We often forget that multiple factors are influencing our insurance policies – inflation, our net worth, increased expenses, etc. Yet we tend to get complacent with the policy we already have, especially if haven’t had to use it in a while.

 Being underinsured is one of the worst money mistakes you could make, so make sure you reassess your insurance every once in a while so it can keep up with your expenses.

 The most common of money mistakes, overspending is something even youngsters are learning to avoid these days, so there’s no excuse for someone who’s in their 50s.
 At this age, you should already have the budget all figured out.